 Good watchdogs with a healthy bark—not yappy—Pugs also happen to be very charming hosts.
 They will greet usually your guests with a prompt and perky welcome.

-Because they have a flat muzzle, Pugs tend to snort, snore and wheeze when fluid gets caught under their palate.
+Because they have a flat muzzle and are a brachycephalic breed, Pugs tend to snort, snore and wheeze when fluid gets caught under their palate.
 These situations usually sort themselves out.
 Their wrinkles need to be cleaned regularly, since they gather debris.

 Pugs like an ambient temperature.
 In cold weather, they can quickly catch colds.
 In hot weather, they can overheat and die.
 Air-conditioning is recommended.

 They will do perfectly fine in an apartment, not needing a yard or lots of room to be happy.
 Make sure to ration their food and give them plenty of exercise or they will become obese, causing a shorter lifespan and other health problems.

 Pugs are dignified animals and expect to be treated that way.
 Angry words or severe training could hurt their feelings.

 Pugs have murky and mysterious origins.
 While everyone agrees that this is one of the world’s oldest breeds, no one is sure exactly how old.
 Some claim that Pugs were shorthaired version of Pekingese and fixtures among royals in the Shang Dynasty (1600-1046 B.C.), while others say they’re actually a small kind of French Mastiff or Bulldog.
 Today, most authorities agree that the Pug originated in China as early as 400 B.C.
 The name “Pug” is also mysterious.
 It could either come from a pet name for marmoset monkeys or from the Latin pugnus, or “fist.”
 Many Pugs were brought to Europe after the British invaded China in 1860.
 They received AKC status in 1885 and have been popular dogs in America ever since.